Crush-Steelpunch/JUNE-4781025/Python/ClassesLab.md

 - When initialised the object will set how many faces the die has
 - Create objects for 6, 20, 2 and 4 sided die.
 - Roll a charactor sheet for a Swashbuckler Rogue called 'Earl Grey' DnD 5th ed.

+### Polygon

+Goal: “Create class and sub-class objects which represent different geometrical shapes, such as Rectangles and Squares”

+objects should have methods to display area and perimeter